waylonggggg/tp/docs/DeveloperGuide.md

 ### Removing a CCA from a student

-1. Removing a CCA from a student.
+1. Removing a CCA from a student
     1. Prerequisite: List all students using the `list` command.
 Multiple students in the list.
 Multiple CCAs in the list and it has `Basketball` and `Acting`.
 It does not contain `Chess`.
 The first student is in `Basketball` CCA.
     2. Test case: `remove_c 1 c/Basketball`
        Expected: The first student is removed from the `Basketball` CCA.
 The updated student details are shown in the list.